Multipole decomposition of gravitational lensing: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we studied optical properties of gravitational lenses with generic mass distributions.
+In this paper, we studied the optical properties of gravitational lenses with generic mass distributions.
 To characterize the static external gravitational field produced by such objects, we used the STF tensor representation of the mass multipole moments.
 Through this route, we were able to obtain the most general solution for the gravitational phase shift, which is the key concept used to characterize the diffraction of light in a gravitational field.
-This allowed us to develop a wave-optical treatment of gravitational lenses with the arbitrary structure and internal mass distribution.
+This allowed us to develop a wave-optical treatment of gravitational lenses with arbitrary structure and internal mass distribution.
+In Ref.~\cite{Turyshev-Toth:2021-platonic-STF} we considered the STF multipole moments for several well-known solids possessing uniform density distribution and show how they may be practically computed and used to study gravitational lensing phenomena.

+Our results were obtained taking into account that in gravitational lensing, the Schwarzschild radius of the lens, $r_g$, is many orders of magnitude smaller than the typical distances involved, $r_g\ll r,r_0$.
+Furthermore, as was shown in \cite{Turyshev-Toth:2017,Turyshev-Toth:2020-extend,Turyshev-Toth:2021-multipoles}, the highest amplification is achieved in the case when the light ray's impact parameter, $b$, is of the order of the physical dimensions of a compact lensing object, $R$, that is also much smaller than the typical distances, $R\ll r,r_0$.
+The resulting conditions on the impact parameter, $b/r\ll1$ and also $b/r_0\ll 1$, make our approximation well-justified for astrophysical lenses.
+As a result, we demonstrated that the STF form is very useful for practical lensing systems.

-Cartesian STF tensor mass multipole moments are very useful.
+The Cartesian STF tensor mass multipole moments are very useful.
 Although the information about a mass distribution that they posses is identical to that captured by spherical harmonics, the STF representation of a gravitational potential offers technical advantages for problems dealing with light propagation in a weak gravitational field.
 These advantages relate to the fact that the gravitational eikonal equation may now be integrated to any desired order.

 We found that at each STF order the gravitational phase shift is fully described by the components of the TT-projected STF tensor moments, as shown by (\ref{eq:tt23*}), which depends only on two parameters $t^+_\ell$ and $t^\times_\ell$, as given by (\ref{eq:eik-ph2-STF}) with (\ref{eq:tt52a7}).
 These combinations of the STF moments are directly related to the $C_{\ell\ell}$ and $S_{\ell\ell}$ spherical harmonics, as in (\ref{eq:eik-ph2-gen}) with (\ref{eq:tt52}).
 If either $\{t^+_\ell,t^\times_\ell\}$ or $\{C_{\ell\ell},S_{\ell\ell}\}$ are known or otherwise determined from observations, computation of the PSF is straightforward and is given by a double integral (\ref{eq:amp-A+}).
 Although this integral expression can be rapidly oscillating, there are regimes where semi-analytical treatments are possible.
 Such conditions are realized in the case of impact parameters significantly larger than the physical extent of the lens or when the lens may be treated as weakly aspherical.
 In these cases, the contributions of the multipole mass moments diminish as $1/b^\ell$ allowing for an iterative solution with the method of stationary phase.
 As a result, (\ref{eq:amp-A+}) may be reduced to a single integral (\ref{eq:B2-STF}) with finite integration limits.
 Similarly, the intensity of light seen at the image sensor of an imaging telescope is govern by a similar integral, as in (\ref{eq:BinscER+}).
 The resulting integral is manageable with a modest computational cost.